govindprasadgupta/tutorial/README.md

 This is good tutorial for beginners and are able to create an react native app.
 Tutorial contains:
 ###### 1. Setup:
-This slide tells about new react native app or add react native in existing project
+This slide tells about new react native app or add react native in existing project.
           https://www.youtube.com/watch?v=P7yNL4hCGko
 ###### 2. Basic:
 This presentation provides detail about react state, props, style, flexbox, button, touch.
 Zip folder contains an example of react native using methioned keys.